balusasubhashini/maven-project/README.md

 Autobuild trigfer on Sai's jenkins server. another autobuild on Sai's jenkins server
 This change is to check continous build trigger in web_app build job
+this is my 2nd change to test the continous build in web_app build job.